Wildcrafted heirloom variety roses and lavender for magical moments

 In 2023, DeBono Garden was in the Northville Garden Club walk.
 Over 700 people visited !
 I was inspired to grow Dahlias by a neighbor, and WOW, what a joy it has been.

-I’m planning to start a flower stand at home, but meanwhile, I will be offering items here, such as preserved roses, flower seeds, sage wrap smudges, and lavender in various forms.
+During the summer months, you can find me at the Northville Farmer’s Market.
+Meanwhile, I will be offering items here, such as preserved roses, flower seeds, sage wraps, and lavender in various forms.
 All homegrown and lovingly made items for use in your home or to share with friends.

 Flower